English

 An elephant once lived In the castle

 The 78th Highlanders returned to Scotland after a long stint in Sri Lanka with an elephant.
 The elephant lived at Edinburgh Castle for a while and was the head of the marching band.
-You can view the elephant’s toes at the National War Museum, located inside the palace grounds.
+You can view the elephant’s toes at the National War Museum.

 Edinburgh Castle Facts